 What changed in the 2026 tariff?

-The 4 January 2026 tariff raised every payment-method rate by roughly 22% (E-ZPass peak from $13.75 to $16.79) to 45% (Toll-by-Mail from $16.00 to $23.30) compared to the 2025 tariff.
-The Mid-Tier rate of $19.55 (originally introduced mid-2025) was carried forward unchanged.
-The same December 2024 PANYNJ board vote also approved a four-year phase-out of the off-peak discount starting January 2027 — the off-peak rate rises 50¢ per year until it equals the peak rate by 2030, eliminating the time-of-day discount altogether.
+The 4 January 2026 tariff raised the passenger-car E-ZPass rates about 4.5% (peak from $16.06 to $16.79, off-peak from $14.06 to $14.79), reflecting the automatic CPI adjustment plus the 25-cent annual increment approved in December 2024.
+Toll-by-Mail rose from $22.38 to $23.30 and the Mid-Tier rate (introduced 6 July 2025 at $18.72) rose to $19.55.
+PANYNJ has also approved a four-year phase-out of the off-peak discount starting January 2027: the off-peak rate rises 50¢ per year until it equals the peak rate by 2030, eliminating the time-of-day discount altogether.

 When are 2026 GWB peak hours?